timihendrix33/session-4b-in-class/readme.md

 ####Showing entries to users

-To show the entries stored in MongoLab to our users:
+To show the entries stored in MongoLab:

 1. Get entries from MongoLab